New Zealanders head to the two World Cups you might not have heard of …

 Players interested in this year’s tournaments, or future tournaments, should contact:

-Seniors World Cup 40-plus: David Batty — [email protected].
+Seniors World Cup 40-plus: David Batty — Dbatty21@gmail.com.

-Seniors World Cup 50-plus: Kerry Bartlett — [email protected].
+Seniors World Cup 50-plus: Kerry Bartlett — hbmasters8@gmail.com.

 Rachel Lilburn